cicada-lang/cicada-solo/books/the-little-typer-exercises/src/appendix-b.md

 # The interactions between checking and inferring

+In the following examples, we use `^o` as postfix superscript, to denote elaboratation result of the corresponding variable.

 Changing from inferring to checking (implement `infer` by `check`), requires an annotation to check against.